CCI-MOC/documentation/docs/source/Debugging-the-installed-version-of-Horizon.md

+# Debugging the Installed Version of Horizon

 Most instructions for debugging Horizon assume that you are running in Devstack, or in some other manual install, where you have a checkout of the source code available.

 When Horizon has been installed system-wide (e.g. with Fuel or Foreman), you don't have this.

 So, the idea is to fake it, using a lot of symlinks.